pyscript/pyscript/docs/howtos/passing-objects.md

 Since [PyScript doesn't export its instance of Pyodide](https://github.com/pyscript/pyscript/issues/494) and only one instance of Pyodide can be running in a browser window at a time, there isn't currently a way for Javascript to access Objects defined inside PyScript tags "directly".

 We can work around this limitation using [JavaScript's eval() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval), which executes a string as code much like [Python's eval()](https://docs.python.org/3/library/functions.html#eval).
-First, we create a JS function `createObject` which takes an object and a string, then uses eval() to bind that string as a variable to that object.
+First, we create a JS function `createObject` which takes an object and a string, then uses `eval()` to create a variable named after the string and bind it to that object.
 By calling this function from PyScript (where we have access to the Pyodide global namespace), we can bind JavaScript variables to Python objects without having direct access to that global namespace.

 Include the following script tag anywhere in your html document: